 Only qualified health professionals can legally use these titles or the abbreviations “RAUD”, “RHIP”, and “RSLP” in BC.
 In addition, only qualified health professionals can use these titles as part of any term or description used to describe themselves.

 Health professionals who are entitled to use these titles and abbreviations are CSHBC registrants.
 They have met the College’s registration requirements, including post-secondary education and clinical practicums, and have passed national or provincial registration examinations.
 They are regulated under the Health Professions Act, the Speech and Hearing Health Professionals Regulation, and CSHBC Bylaws.
-They must demonstrate continued practice competency and currency and meet Standards of Practice and standards of professional ethics to ensure that they practice safely, effectively, and ethically.
+They must demonstrate continued practice competency and currency and meet Standards of Practice and standards of professional ethics to ensure that they practise safely, effectively, and ethically.

 The terms “communication health assistant”, “speech language assistant”, and “industrial audiometric technician” are examples of titles not reserved by law in BC.
-Any individual, typically practicing under the supervision of a CSHBC registrant, may use these terms.
-These unregulated individuals do not necessarily carry liability insurance and there is no recourse to the College should they practice unsafely, ineffectively, or unethically.
+Any individual, typically practising under the supervision of a CSHBC registrant, may use these terms.
+These unregulated individuals do not necessarily carry liability insurance and there is no recourse to the College should they practise unsafely, ineffectively, or unethically.
 Refer to the following for more information about titles and credentials:

 - Reserved Titles & Credentials (PDF)

 - Use of Titles and Credentials (Communication Health Assistants) (PDF)